fbeyene/Expense_Tracker_Python_Project/README.md

 3. Modify rules in rules.yml (optional)
 4. Run the program
 5. Review generated reports and audit logs

+**Organizing Spending**
+The program groups all transactions by category and ranks them by total spend, allowing users to quickly identify top cost drivers.

 ## Project Approach